What Happened Between Automattic and WP Engine?

-It appears that Matt Mullenweg is requiring WP Engine to pay to use the WordPress trademark.
-The basis for this demand is that Automattic contributes more than 3,700 hours of code contributions per week, while WPEngine contributes a little over 40 hours a week.
-The problem with this demand is that it seems random, and nothing like it has ever been seen before in the WordPress ecosystem.
+The basis for this demand is that Automattic contributes more than 3,700 hours of code contributions per week, while WP Engine contributes a little over 40 hours a week.
+Nothing like this demand has ever been seen before with WordPress.

 In the end, no matter who gets the popular vote in this Automattic vs WPEngine war, the WordPress community is now severely divided.
 So what happens now?